Adib-Sh/Adib-Sh/README.md

 - 🔭 I’m currently working on Python, Js and React
 - 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on React and Vue
+- 👯 I’m looking to collaborate on scientific analysis
-- 🤔 I’m looking for help with Python and JS
 - 💬 Ask me about Anything especially Science!
 - 📫 How to reach me: email, upwork or freelancer.com
 - ⚡ Fun fact: I don't like cats!